edes33/edes33.github.io/sample_page.md

   filter(missing_values>0) %>%
   arrange(desc(missing_values))
 ```
+For the **Naive Bayes** model, the dataset is adequately prepared, and we will just select categorical features when we begin modeling.

-To prepare for Logistic Regression and k-Nearest Neighbors, we must examine correlation between features to ensure we eliminate any multicollinearity.
+To prepare for **Logistic Regression** and **k-Nearest Neighbors**, we will select only numeric features and we must examine correlation between features to ensure we eliminate any multicollinearity.

 <img src="images/crash_pairspanel.png?raw=true"/>